Can Porcelain Veneers be Used to Correct a Bad Bite

 Class III or underbite corrections are possible without surgery and can be completed with conservative porcelain restorations.
 This truly changes faces, profiles, and bites as well as can prevent further damage to the teeth.

 Class II or overbites can also benefit from conservative bite correction using conservative porcelain restorations.
-Many of these cases also have an overclosed bite and a small chin.
-These cases not only change the bite, but the facial profiles as well.
+Many of these cases also have an overclosed bite and a small or weak chin.
+Often patients feel their chin is too close to their nose.
+These cases not only change the bite, but the facial profiles as well, and if TMJ pain, most often can be eliminated too.

 Other cases have collapsed bites or sunken faces in which bite correction can be done non-surgically and create healthier bites and more beautiful faces.

-If you have questions about bite correction with no jaw surgery, please feel free to call our office, Ronald W. Konig DDS, FAGD, LVIF, FIAPA, 713-668-2289.
+If you have questions about bite correction with no jaw surgery or are in need of TMJ treatment, please feel free to call our office, Ronald W. Konig DDS, FAGD, LVIF, FIAPA, 713-668-2289.

 Request an Appointment